wallarm/product-documentation/docs/4.8/updating-migrating/older-versions/cloud-image.md

 If upgrading the node 2.18 or lower, please inform [Wallarm technical support](mailto:support@wallarm.com) that you are upgrading filtering node modules up to the latest version and ask to enable new IP list logic for your Wallarm account.
 When new IP list logic is enabled, please ensure the section [**IP lists**](../../user-guides/ip-lists/overview.md) of Wallarm Console is available.

-## Step 2: Disable the Active threat verification module (only if upgrading node 2.16 or lower)
+## Step 2: Disable the Threat Replay Testing module (only if upgrading node 2.16 or lower)

-If upgrading Wallarm node 2.16 or lower, please disable the [Active threat verification](../../about-wallarm/detecting-vulnerabilities.md#active-threat-verification) module in Wallarm Console → **Vulnerabilities** → **Configure**.
+If upgrading Wallarm node 2.16 or lower, please disable the [Threat Replay Testing](../../about-wallarm/detecting-vulnerabilities.md#active-threat-verification) module in Wallarm Console → **Vulnerabilities** → **Configure**.

 The module operation can cause [false positives](../../about-wallarm/protecting-against-attacks.md#false-positives) during the upgrade process.
 Disabling the module minimizes this risk.